rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 ### GitHub

-Finally, you need a github account.
+Finally, you need a GitHub account.
 We will go into more detail about how to use GitHub in the next module.
 For now, go to [GitHub.com](http://github.com) and sign up for a new account.
 Follow all the prompts, and make a note of the direct URL to your account (mine for instance is [http://github.com/shawngraham](http://github.com/shawngraham)).
 Put this link in your 'about' page on your blog.
 You'll learn how to use this space in [Module 1, Exercise 3](../module-1/exercises/#exercise-3-setting-up-your-github-space).

 ### Your digital history lab/studio/workshop